Making payments from project bank accounts

 - directs payment into the PBA when it's due.

-The principal must make all payments by depositing into PBA's general trust account via electronic transfer (rather than the head contractor's private account).
+The principal must make all payments by depositing into the PBA's general trust account via electronic transfer (rather than the head contractor's private account).

 A subcontractor must make a valid payment claim to the head contractor according to their subcontract.